Search for topics or resources

 This article will outline those things you might only become aware of 'after' having completed your design.
 If you have the knowledge beforehand, you can make informed decisions.

-When you talk to a prospective designer, ask about their experience.
+When talking to a prospective landscape designer or landscape architect, always ask about their experience.

 When you ask this, you have the chance to inspect a design and see it has the following details: